This is a contributed post.

 5. Dog Walking

 Perhaps you have a bit of time available during the day and you love dogs.
-In today’s fast-paced world, there are plenty of people who are willing to pay for their furry friends to get the exercise that they need.
+Dog walking could be the ideal money making idea for you: there are plenty of people who are willing to pay for their furry friends to get the exercise that they need.

 Once you start getting a few clients and some regular hours as a dog walker, you can make money from something which you enjoy anyway.

 Not only this, all these regular walks will ensure that you always stay in good shape too!
 Alternatively, you could establish your own pet-sitting business where you look after people’s animals for a longer period of time.